-A student shall be permitted to make up work missed as a result of any absence.
-It shall be the student's responsibility to meet with the teacher, receive necessary instruction and assignments, and complete those assignments within the allotted time.
-The allotted time for make-up work would be two days if the work was assigned during the student's absence.
+A student shall be permitted to make up work missed due to absence.
+The student's responsible for meeting with the teacher, receiving necessary instruction and assignments and completing them within the allotted time.
+The allotted time for make-up work would be two days if the work were assigned during the student's absence.
 In the case of a long illness, special arrangements will be made.

 Here are examples of when work is due back.
-The first day is the day missed, and the second day is the day the work is due.
-Example:
+The first day is the day missed, and the second is the day the work is due.

-- Absent on Monday gets work on Tuesday due Thursday - Absent on Tuesday gets work on Wednesday due on Friday - Absent on Wednesday gets work Thursday due on Monday - Absent on Thursday gets work on Friday due on Tuesday - Absent on Friday gets work on Monday due on Wednesday - 2.
+Example: Absent on Monday gets work on Tuesday due Thursday Absent on Tuesday gets work on Wednesday due on Friday Absent on Wednesday gets work Thursday due on Monday Absent on Thursday gets work on Friday due on Tuesday Absent on Friday gets work on Monday due on Wednesday

 Work assigned before the student's absence will be due on the day the student returns to School.
-Any extension of the allotted time must be arranged with the individual teacher and only when there is a legitimate reason for additional time. - 3.
-Any tests that were announced before your absence will be taken on the first day back.
+Any extension of the allotted time must be arranged with the individual teacher and only when there is a legitimate reason for additional time.

+Any tests announced before your absence will be taken on the first day.
 Tests that were announced or given while you were absent will be taken within the period mentioned above.